mdaffin/disconnected.systems/_drafts/teensy-3.1-bare-metal.md

 The teensy 3 has a watchdog, which is enabled by default.
 This will cause the chip to reset if the watchdog is not reset frequently.
-We do not want to worry about the watchdog in this example so we are just going to disable it by disabling inttrupts, unlocking the watchdog (so it can be configured) then to disable it before enableing inttrupts again.
+We do not want to worry about the watchdog in this example so we are just going to disable it by disabling interrupts, unlocking the watchdog (so it can be configured) then to disable it before enabling interrupts again.
 You can read more about how to configure the watchdog on page 463 of the programmers manual.

 <div class="code-header">crt0.s</div>